A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification

 \section{Literature review}

-Classical SVM is introduced in \cite{VapChe1974} with the aim of solving a binary classification problem with two linearly separable sets.
+Classical SVM is first introduced in \cite{VapChe1974} with the aim of solving classification problems involving two linearly separable sets.
 The generalization of the linear approach is proposed in \cite{BosGuyVap1992} by including nonlinear decision boundaries induced by kernel functions.
-In order to deal with not perfectly separable input data, in \cite{CorVap1995} a vector of slack variables is introduced.
-The resulting model looks for a trade-off between the maximization of the margin, as in the classical SVM approach of \cite{VapChe1974}, and a minimization of the magnitude of the slack vector by means of a penalty function.
+Cases of non perfectly separable training data are considered in \cite{CorVap1995}, where a vector of slack variables is introduced into the SVM model.
+The resulting formulation looks for a trade-off between the maximization of the margin, as in the classical SVM approach of \cite{VapChe1974}, and the minimization of an empirical risk related to the slack variables.